Olight Seeker 4 Mini Flashlight Review

 Olight Seeker 4 Mini flashlight indicating in orange

-Here’s a UI table!
+Here’s a user interface table!
 The user interface is probably more like the Baton series than it is like the other Seekers, though.
 It even still has the timer modes, a popular feature on the Batons.

 State Action Result